seamless-protocol/gov-proposals/proposals/sip_39_morpho_vault_seam_rewards/description.md

 Proposal Highlights:
 1. SEAM Rewards for upcoming Seamless Vaults launching on Morpho
 2. Implement a quarterly cadence while retaining the flexibility to adjust on a monthly basis.
 The proposed schedule would allocate rewards from January 20, 2025, to March 31, 2025.
 4. Allocate 625,000 SEAM to the Seamless Vaults on Morpho for Q1 2025.
-This proposed amount is in line with the increased budget described in [GP-7](https://seamlessprotocol.discourse.group/t/gp-7-expanding-protocol-reward-categories-increasing-token-emission-budget-for-seamless/605) discussion and associated Snapshot vote.
+This proposed amount is in line with the pre-approved budget of 30% (3 million SEAM tokens) for future ILM, vault or strategy launches described in [GP-7](https://seamlessprotocol.discourse.group/t/gp-7-expanding-protocol-reward-categories-increasing-token-emission-budget-for-seamless/605) discussion and associated Snapshot vote.
+5. Accept ownership of the Seamless Morpho Vault [0x616a4e1db48e22028f6bbf20444cd3b8e3273738](https://basescan.org/address/0x616a4e1db48e22028f6bbf20444cd3b8e3273738)

 ## Context and Motivation